rishabhjaishwal/Hotel-Booking-Website-Working-Code/README.md

 # Hotel-Booking-Website-Working-Code

->Change the database username, password and port in connector.php
+>Change the database username, password and port in connect.php

 ```php
 //Use the Sql Dump for database requirements

 ```
+>For Payment Gateway Enable Use OAth key and salt of Instamojo payment Gateway

 ## Developed By:- Rishabh
 ### Email Id:- rishabhjaishwal7@gmail.com